Hardest Workin' Scout in the Biz--

 Hard 90 Academy Showcase.

-another intangible: sincerity.
-Lyle is looking for those who take the business on the field
+Next is another intangible: sincerity.
+Lyle is looking for those who take the business

-seriously.
-"Geoff Jenkins did that," the Indians scout remembers about the
+on the field seriously.
+"Geoff Jenkins did that," the Indians scout remembers

-Cordova High star who recently retired after a journeyman career and a World Series championship
+about the Cordova High star who recently retired after a journeyman career and a World Series

-players begin tossing the ball, Lyle is looking for those with good fundamental arm action and
+When players begin tossing the ball, Lyle is looking for those with good fundamental

-will also move to the opposite sideline to view the prospect through his binoculars.
-"I'm
+Lyle will also move to the opposite sideline to view the prospect through his

 Surprisingly, this scout's biggest pet peeve deals with player's uniforms.
 "Straight